kiran049/SciOly-TeamAssigner/README.md

 * All **partners in the partner fields reference a name that can be EXACTLY linked back to a name in the name column.** The formatting cannot differ for ANY names wherever they may be.
 * Any fields where there is not meant to be any data must be left blank.
 **Make sure the example CSV file matches yours.
 The rows and columns should have identical fields.**

+## How to Use the Project
+In TeamSorter.py, make sure on this line `form = pd.read_csv('form.csv')` that 'form.csv' is instead the name of your CSV file in the project folder.
+Ensure that pandas is installed and all formatting is correct, then run the program.
+The program will create 2 Excel spreadsheets.
+One with all all the students and the teams that they are on.
+The other Excel spreadsheet contains all the teams, along with which event they're doing, and the members that belong to the team.